What to Do if Your Drinking Water is Contaminated with Bacteria

 Step-by-step guide to disinfecting your well

-Download or print the step-by-step disinfection guide
+Download or print the step-by-step guide to disinfecting your well

 You will be adding chlorine bleach directly to your well.
 Chlorinated water will then travel throughout the plumbing and faucets in your home.